 Let’s get straight to the point…some of the links on this site pay 1TattedPassport a referral bonus for anyone that is approved.
 For our complete advertising policy and details about our partners, please click HERE.
 Although using the links are completely optional, we are eternally grateful when you do.

 Recently, my wife mentioned that she would like to go to Las Vegas to celebrate our wedding anniversary.

 It’s debatable, but I think most people would be excited to celebrate in Las Vegas.
 Don’t get me wrong, I am excited to celebrate our anniversary but the first thing that came to my mind when she said Las Vegas is…”RESORT FEES” & “PARKING FEES.”

-Vegas has long been known for “resort fees” (which can be as high as $50 per night).
-And more recently, the hotels have implemented parking fees (which can be as high as $30 per night).
+Vegas has long been known for “resort fees” which can be as high as $50 per night and parking fees which can be as high as $30 per night.

 Yes, you read that correctly…$80 more PER NIGHT.
 This is what I associate with Las Vegas these days.

 If you’re not familiar with “resort fees,” they are daily, supplementary charges that are NOT included in the initial booking cost.
 These fees apply regardless to if you booked via a third party (e.g. expedia, orbitz, etc.) or directly through the hotel website.

 In my experience, when booking the hotel, the daily fee will be disclosed and is due to the hotel upon check out.
 In return, this supplementary fee will grant access to some of the “services” within the hotel (e.g. to the work out facility, wifi, etc)

 Resort fees, destination fees; any word followed by the word “fee” makes my blood pressure rise.
 Call them what you want, I feel like I am being fleeced with hidden charges because I can’t opt out of these “services” that I don’t need.